 What if I am with someone who has a drug overdose?
 If I call for help, won’t I get in trouble?

-Under Code of Virginia § 18.2-251.03, someone who seeks or obtains emergency medical attention for himself or for another individual because of a drug- or alcohol-related overdose in progress may be protected from being convicted for certain possession or intoxication crimes if the person reports an overdose to a firefighter, EMS personnel, or a law enforcement officer (most commonly by calling 911 for emergency medical response), or assist or provides care to the individual experiencing an overdose.
+Under Code of Virginia § 18.2-251.03(B)(1)-(3), someone who seeks or obtains emergency medical attention for himself or for another individual because of a drug- or alcohol-related overdose in progress may be protected from being convicted for certain possession or intoxication crimes if the person reports an overdose to a firefighter, EMS personnel, or a law enforcement officer (most commonly by calling 911 for emergency medical response), or assist or provides care to the individual experiencing an overdose.
 To be eligible for this “affirmative defense,” the person reporting the overdose must identify themselves as being the one who reported the overdose.
 (Code of Virginia § 18.2-251.03(B)(3)).

 What if I possess or distribute drugs at school?